- Marla Bilonick, Executive Director

 Rosana has more than ten years of experience in Business, Human Resources, and working as a Special Projects Coordinator at a Senior Management level.
 Rosana has excellent written and oral communication skills, problem resolution abilities, and maintains a high level of confidentiality regarding work-related issues.
 Rosana started with LEDC in 2009 as a Bilingual Default Foreclosure Counselor and was promoted after 5 months to become Financial and Human Resources Specialist.
 Rosana has over 4 years of experience working in the Administration department at LEDC and over 20 years of background experience.
 She has recently returned to LEDC’s Finance Department where she continues to exercise her well-developed skills in Human Resources administration, office management, bookkeeping, and finance.

-Ms. Nemes comes to LEDC with 14 years of experience in the community development field.
-As LEDC's Development Director, in partnership with the Executive Director, Ms. Nemes spearheads development efforts, including communications and evaluation.
-Prior to joining LEDC, Ms. Neme's work focused on assessing the needs of vulnerable and marginalized communities and the impact of programs designed to minimize social inequities.
-She has directed, consulted, and supported research and evaluation projects related to immigrant and refugee integration, public health, community change processes, and economic development.
+Ms. Nemes comes to LEDC with 15 years of experience in the community development field.
+As LEDC's Chief Development Officer, in partnership with the Executive Director, Ms. Nemes spearheads development efforts, including communications and evaluation.
+Prior to joining LEDC, Ms. Nemes’ work focused on assessing the needs of vulnerable and marginalized communities and the impact of programs designed to minimize social inequities.
+She has directed, consulted, and supported research and evaluation projects related to immigrant and refugee integration (including race and ethnic relations), public health, community change processes, and economic development.
 Ms. Nemes is bilingual and has extensive experience conducting field work with ethnic communities.
 Having served as a research and evaluation consultant to foundations, government agencies, and non-profit organizations, Ms. Nemes is well versed in program development and organizational capacity building.
-She received her Bachelor of Arts from the University of Maryland, College Park, in Psychology and a Master's of Science in Cross-Cultural Psychology from Brunel University in London, England.
+She received her Bachelor of Arts from the University of Maryland, College Park, in Psychology and a Master of Science in Cross-Cultural Psychology from Brunel University in London, England.

 As an entrepreneur, Oswaldo understands the value of having access to financial services first hand and is aware of the important role that the Latino Economic Development Center plays in the success of the region’s small business owners.
 In his own entrepreneurial ventures, he launched and expanded a food manufacturing company with market reach in Virginia, Maryland, DC, Pennsylvania and New York City.
 After his company’s acquisition, Oswaldo joined Self-Help Ventures Fund’s team, a non-profit Community Development Financial Institution (CDFI) where he was part of a commercial lending group prior to joining LEDC as director of Small Business Services.
 Oswaldo’s academic training as an economist, his experience as a consultant for The World Bank and certainly his experience as an entrepreneur suits him with a broad and technical understanding of the challenges facing LEDC clients.
 He holds a bachelor degree in economics from Monterrey Tec, an MA in Political Economy and an MSc in Economic Regulation from Essex University and the London School of Economics and Political Science, respectively.